2017 World Series: Wood gives Dodgers exactly what they need despite final pitch

 As far as I'm concerned, that's dominance.
 It was a bit of a reminder of what Wood can do.
 He wasn't great in the second half of the season, but after a July 15 win, he had a 1.56 ERA.
 We've seen him dominate.
 In his last start of 2017, he did so again for a relatively brief stretch.

+Astros manager A.J.
+Hinch was impressed, saying it was a "well-pitched game" from Wood.

+"He pitches very well down in the zone," Hinch said.
+"He threw a couple of high fastballs, but for the most part he really settles bottom of the zone, with pitches that move.
+He's got a little breaking ball, a little change-up, keeps you honest with his fastball."

 After the Springer home run, Roberts pulled Wood.
 Some might have disagreed with the decision, but Roberts at this point rarely lets his non-Kershaw starters see the opposing lineup a third time.
 This was the third time through and it was a one-run game.

+"The focus and just on this stage to leave it all out there, I just felt like where they're at in the order and how much he'd be used or pushed in the last month, right there, that's all he had," said Roberts.
+"For us, that was plenty and for us as an offense, it was time to pick him up."

-It ended up working, too, so no qualms here.
+It ended up working, so no qualms here with the move.
+The offense indeed picked Wood up, too.

 In the end though, Wood won't get the "win" and it's possible some will lose focus on what a great job he did with the Dodgers possibly staring down a 3-1 World Series deficit and a tired bullpen.

 Wood stepped up and came through for his team.
-Now the series is all evened up at two with Clayton Kershaw getting the ball in Game 5, and the bullpen -- aside from Brandon Morrow, who certainly won't be available in Game 5 -- is a bit more rested.
+Now the series is all evened up at two with Clayton Kershaw getting the ball in Game 5, and the bullpen -- aside from Brandon Morrow, who has pitched four times in the last five days -- is a bit more rested.

 The series has taken another turn.
 It won't be the last.
 This one came on the back of Wood's 5 2/3 innings, even if his outing ended on a sour note.